IBM/node-red-dsx-workflow/README.md

 * Trigger the execution of Python code in a Jupyter Notebook on IBM Watson Studio from a custom web user interface
 * Visualize the response from the Python code execution in a Jupyter Notebook on IBM Watson Studio on the custom web user interface

-We will use [Node-RED](https://nodered.org/) to invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience and also to render a custom web user-interface with minimal programming.
+We will use [Node-RED](https://nodered.org/) to invoke the analytics workflows in Jupyter notebooks on IBM Watson Studio and also to render a custom web user-interface with minimal programming.

 #### What is Node-RED?
 Node-RED is a tool for wiring together APIs and online services on IBM Cloud.
 The APIs and online services are configured as nodes that can be wired to orchestrate a workflow.
 It is also a web server where the UI solution can be deployed.
 It has nodes that support integration with many database services, watson services and analytics services.